High school student arrested in connection with fatal stabbing at Belmar Park in Lakewood

 RELATED: 2 men stabbed to death at Lakewood's Belmar Park

-The morning after Sandvick’s body was found, a second man called police and said he had been walking in Belmar Park with a friend when an unknown suspect began stabbing him, according to the Lakewood Police Department.
+Just before midnight, on the same morning, Sandvick’s body was found, another man called police and said he and a friend were walking in Belmar Park when an unknown man began stabbing one of them, according to the Lakewood Police Department.

 That victim died in the hospital a few days later and has not been identified.